cheriimoya/SpotifyRecorder/README.md

 - start listening to a playlist or whatever
 - skip the first song, as recording starts immediately `TODO`: fix this
 - when you want to exit, stop spotify and give the tool some time to gracefully shut down
-- delete all .wav files `TODO`: automate this
 ---

 In detail